Links on Android Authority may earn us a commission. Learn more.

 - No audible alerts

-Of course, the Huawei Band 6 does fall short of the SE in certain areas.
-It lacks onboard GPS smarts, and its straps are not interchangeable.
-Its heart rate sensor does leave plenty to be desired during workouts.
+Of course, the HUAWEI Band 6 does fall short of the SE in certain areas.
+It lacks onboard GPS smarts, which means lugging your smartphone along on runs.
+Its heart rate sensor also leaves plenty to be desired during workouts.
+HUAWEI’s companion app is also highly restrictive for those who enjoy exporting fitness data to other sources.
 Overall, it’s a worthwhile alternative if your budget is limited.

 Pros